Homotopy theory for algebras over polynomial monads: Diagram categories and Day convolution

 The projective model structure on $[\CC,\Ee]$ is left proper if either $\,\Ee$ is $h$-monoidal (and hence (iii) holds), or if $\,\Ee$ is just left proper, but (i) or (ii) holds.
 If moreover $\,\CC$ is equipped with a symmetric monoidal structure, then $[\CC,\Ee]$ is a compactly generated monoidal model category with respect to Day's convolution product, and \begin{itemize} \item[(a)]the monoid axiom holds in $[\CC,\Ee]$ whenever it holds in $\,\Ee$; \item[(b)]$[\CC,\Ee]$ is (strongly) $h$-monoidal whenever $\,\Ee$ is (strongly) $h$-monoidal; \item[(c)]all objects in $[\CC,\Ee]$ are $h$-cofibrant whenever all objects in $\,\Ee$ are $h$-cofibrant. \end{itemize} \end{theorem}

-\begin{proof}The existence and left properness of the projective model structure on $[\CC,\Ee]$ will be deduced from Theorem \ref{transfer} if we prove that the monad $i^*i_!$ is $K$-admissible, where $K$ is the class of pointwise $\otimes$-cofibrations.
-Note that class of weak equivalences in $[\CC_0,\Ee]$ is $K$-perfect.
+\begin{proof}The existence and left properness of the projective model structure on $[\CC,\Ee]$ follows from Theorem \ref{transfer} if we prove that the monad $i^*i_!$ is $K$-admissible, where $K$ is the class of pointwise $\otimes$-cofibrations.
+Note that the class of weak equivalences in $[\CC_0,\Ee]$ is $K$-perfect.
 Moreover, all objects of $[\CC_0,\Ee]$ are $K$-small, so that $[\CC_0,\Ee]$ is a $K$-compactly generated model category.
+Note also that the monad $i^*i_!$ is finitary because the right adjoint $i^*$ is left adjoint as well and thus preserves all colimits.

 Now, for any object $X$ of $[\CC_0,\Ee]$, we have $(i_!X)(a)=\sqcup_{b\in \CC_0}\CC(b,a)\otimes X(b).$ Let $u:X\to Y$ be a morphism in $[\CC_0,\Ee]$ and let $\alpha:i_!X\to R$ be a morphism in $[\CC,\Ee]$.
 This defines for each $a\in\CC_0$ the following pushout \begin{diagram}[small]\coprod_{b\in\CC}\CC(b,a)\otimes X(b)&\rTo^\alpha&R(a)\\\dTo & &\dTo^u\\ \coprod_{b\in\CC}\CC(b,a)\otimes Y(b) &\rTo&\NWpbk R[u,\alpha](a) \end{diagram} in $\Ee$.
 For the $K$-admissibilty of $i^*i_!$ we have to show that the right vertical map is a $\otimes$-cofibration (resp. weak equivalence) if $u:X\to Y$ is a cofibration (resp. trivial cofibration).
 This is obviously the case under assumptions (i) and (ii).
 For case (iii), note first that a pushout $u:R(a)\to R[u,\alpha](a)$ like above can be realised as a transfinite composition of pushouts of single maps $\CC(b,a)\otimes X(b)\to\CC(b,a)\otimes Y(b)$.
 For any cofibration $u$, such a pushout is a $\otimes$-cofibration, and hence a transfinite composition of them is again a $\otimes$-cofibration.
 For a trivial cofibration $u$, the analogous transfinite composition belongs to the monoidal saturation of the class of trivial cofibrations, and is therefore a weak equivalence under assumption (iii).